2023 Best Value Visual & Performing Arts Doctor's Degree Schools

 Full Visual & Performing Arts at University of Delaware Report

-University of California - Berkeley ranked #12 on this year’s Best Value Visual & Performing Arts Doctor’s Degree Schools list.
-UC Berkeley is a very large public school located in the midsize city of Berkeley.
+University of California - Berkeley came in at #12 in this year’s edition of the Best Value Visual & Performing Arts Doctor’s Degree Schools ranking.
+UC Berkeley is a fairly large public school located in the city of Berkeley.

 Out-of-state tuition fees for graduate students at UC Berkeley are $29,262 per year.

-As a testament to the quality of education it offers, UW - Madison also is in the top 15% of our Best Visual & Performing Arts Doctor’s Degree Schools ranking.
+UW - Madison excels when it comes to quality.
+It’s ranked in the top 15% of all schools on our Best Visual & Performing Arts Doctor’s Degree Schools list.

-With a ranking of #14, Bowling Green State University - Main Campus did quite well on this year’s best value schools for visual and performing arts students working on their doctor’s degree.
-Located in the fringe town of Bowling Green, BGSU is a public school with a fairly large student population.
+With a ranking of #15, University of Memphis did quite well on this year’s best value schools for visual and performing arts students working on their doctor’s degree.
+Located in the city of Memphis, UofM is a public college with a fairly large student population.

 These are some additional schools worth mentioning that are also great but just didn't quite make the cut to earn our top Best Value Visual & Performing Arts Doctor's Degree Schools award.